-Not strictly a census but nonetheless of genealogical importance, is the Religious Census of 1766.
-This census was authorised by a resolution of the Irish House of Lords and consists of returns of Protestant and Roman Catholic ('Papist') heads of households, listing names in each parish.
+Not strictly a census, but none-the-less of genealogical importance, is the Religious Census of 1766.
+This census was authorised by a resolution of the Irish House of Lords and consists of returns of Protestant and Roman Catholic (Papist) heads of households, listing names in each parish.
 Sometimes only statistical information on the numbers of Protestants and Roman Catholics in a parish is recorded, however.
 The returns survive in original or transcript form.
-A guide to surviving material is found on the website of the National Archives at www.nationalarchives.ie.
+A guide to surviving material is found on the website of the National Archives,